Cabin Fever 2: Spring Fever

 Cabin Fever 2: Spring Fever (also known simply as Cabin Fever 2) is a 2009 American comedy horror film directed by Ti West.
 It is a sequel to the 2002 film Cabin Fever and the second installment in the Cabin Fever franchise.
 The film stars Noah Segan, Rusty Kelley, Alexi Wasser, Marc Senter, Rider Strong and Giuseppe Andrews, with Strong and Andrews reprising their roles from the first film.
-The film is about a high school prom that descends into chaos when a deadly flesh-eating bacteria spreads via a popular brand of bottled water.
+The film is about a high school prom that descends into chaos when a deadly flesh-eating disease spreads via a popular brand of bottled water.